skydread1/portfolio/src/loicb/server/content/blog/deploy-clj-app-to-aws.md

                       :src-dark "/assets/loic-blog-logo.png"
                       :alt "Logo referencing Aperture Science"}}
 +++
+Example of how to deploy a containerized full-stack Clojure app in AWS EC2.
 +++
 This is an example of how to deploy a containerized full-stack Clojure app in AWS EC2.